Faculty of Engineering and Information Technologies

 All applications must be submitted via the University of Sydney careers website.
-Visit sydney.edu.au/recruitment and search by the reference number 713/0419F to apply.
+Visit sydney.edu.au/recruitment and search by the Job Reference No. 2208/1019F to apply.

 The University of Sydney is committed to diversity and social inclusion.
 Applications from people of culturally and linguistically diverse backgrounds; equity target groups including women, people with disabilities, people who identify as LGBTIQ; and people of Aboriginal and Torres Strait Islander descent, are encouraged.